kartonfarkas/api_docs/source/suite/emails/launch_preview.rst

 Previewing Email Campaign Contents
 ==================================

-Returns the HTML or text version of the email either as content type `application/json` or `text/html`.
+Returns the HTML, or text version, of the email either as content type `application/json` or `text/html`.

 Endpoint
 --------